Iris fulva: Taxonomy

 It has the common name of 'Copper Iris'.

 The Latin specific epithet 'Fulva' comes from the Latin for 'tawny-orange'.

 It was first found and collected on the banks of the Mississippi River near New Orleans in 1811.

 It was then first published and described by John Bellenden Ker Gawler in the Botanical Magazine Issue 36 of 1812.

-It was later published in 'Addisonia' Issue 12 on March 1927 with colour illustrations.
+It was later published in 'Addisonia' Issue 12 in March 1927 with colour illustrations.

 John James Audubon illustrated a pair of Northern Parulas in Birds of America, (published, London 1827–38), Plate 15 entitled "Blue Yellow-backed Warbler – Sylvia americana".
 The birds are shown perched on a Louisiana Flag (Iris fulva) painted by his assistant Joseph Mason to which Audubon added the two birds in 1821.
 This led to a group of Irises in Louisiana known as the "Louisiana Irises".

 It was verified by United States Department of Agriculture and the Agricultural Research Service on 4 April 2003, and then updated on 1 December 2004.
 Iris fulva is also an accepted name by the RHS and it has been awarded with the Award of Garden Merit.